French ELAN Regulation: What You Need to Know as a Host

-Key Requirements for Hosts
+Key Requirements Under ELAN

 Maximum Rental Days

-Guest Declaration Requirements
+Guest Declaration

 Meublé de Tourisme Classification